nerves-networking/vintage_net_wizard/README.md

 certificate, it's possible to use `https`.
 You may also need to change the `:dns_name` configuration to match the name on your SSL certificate.

-You can change the SSID to a string less that 32 characters long, via the `config.exs`:
+The SSID defaults to the hostname of the device, and you can change the SSID via the `config.exs`:

 ```elixir
 config :vintage_net_wizard,
   ssid: "MY_SSID"
 ```

 ## Callbacks when Stopping